cliffordlab/ICG_OSToolbox/ICG_Annotation/readme.md

 <a name="7"></a>
 ### 7. Select X shape
 In **C & X Shape Selection Panel**, use popup menu `Select X shape` to select the shape of X point.
 In this case, X shape is single notch.
-Images of different X shapes can be found here............
+Images of different X shapes can be found [here](https://github.com/cliffordlab/ICG_OSToolbox/tree/master/ICG_Annotation/ICMAA_X_shape).

 ![](ICMAA_gif/7_sel_X_shape_r.gif)